graphistry/NVIDIA-morpheus-mlflow-plugin/README.md

 export API_KEY="<your key>"
 ```

-After installing the Cloud Native Core Stack, install and configure the NGC Registry CLI using the instructions from the [NGC Registry CLI User Guide](https://docs.nvidia.com/dgx/ngc-registry-cli-user-guide/index.html#topic_3).
+After installing the Cloud Native Stack, install and configure the NGC Registry CLI using the instructions from the [NGC Registry CLI User Guide](https://docs.nvidia.com/dgx/ngc-registry-cli-user-guide/index.html#topic_3).

 #### Create Namespace for Morpheus

-Create a namespace and an environment variable for the namespace to organize the k8s cluster deployed via EGX Stack and logically separate Morpheus-related deployments from other projects using the following command:
+Create a namespace and an environment variable for the namespace to organize the k8s cluster deployed via the Cloud Native Stack and logically separate Morpheus-related deployments from other projects using the following command:

 ```
 kubectl create namespace <some name>